↑

 Shelf Stable: Unless you’re hiking in cold weather, you need to make sure your food is non-perishable so it’ll survive for hours or days outside the refrigerator.

 Easy to Cook: Longer cooking times = More fuel = More weight to carry.
 Not to mention how frustrating it is after a long day on the trail to have to wait an hour for your food to cook.
-Look for foods that cook fast.
+The best backpacking recipes cook fast.

 Go with minute rice instead of regular rice.
 Get smaller pasta that’s ready in just 5 minutes.
 Bring instant oatmeal instead of regular oats.
 You get the idea.